UweZiegenhagen/BeautifulSoupExamples/README.md

 # BS4 Examples

-Slides and codes for a presentation on BeautifulSoup BS4
+Slides and codes for a German presentation on BeautifulSoup BS4